jprawson/jprawson/README.md

 - 👀 I’m interested in Learning
 - 🌱 I’m currently becoming familiar with terms
 - 💞️ I’m looking to collaborate when invited to work on a project
-- 📫 How to reach me ...
+- 📫 How to reach me always@reallyfast.info

 <!---
 jprawson/jprawson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.